 In 1987, after ranking 96/5000 in the National Exam for medical resident candidates (MIR), I began a four-year residency program in Obstetrics and Gynecology at Hospital Clínico Universitario of Valencia.
 There, I met my mentor, Antonio Pellicer, to whom I owe my devotion to research.

 In 1991, I was awarded a three-year post-doctoral grant from the Spanish government to train in the Department of Obstetrics & Gynecology at Stanford University.
 Professor Mary Lake Polan accepted my candidacy for a fellowship in Reproductive Immunology.
 My three-year journey, about 10,000 kilometers from where I began, turned out to be a life-changing experience.
-I planted my roots to become a physician-scientist and haven’t looked back since.
+There and then, I set myself the task of becoming a physician-scientist and haven’t looked back.

-Like wheat, my patients’ clinical needs are my toil.
-Like locusts, my patients’ problems grow uneasy in me.
-Like grain, improving my patients’ lives through research is my reward.
-Like seeds, I apply better diagnostics and treatments to patients, similarly, as the wheat avoids the locusts.
+Like wheat, my patients’ clinical needs are my focus; like locusts, my patients’ problems make me uneasy; like grain, improving my patients’ lives through research is my reward; like seeds, I apply better diagnostics and treatments to patients, like the wheat avoids the locusts.

 My scientific career has been focused on the understanding of the beginning of life, a concept that we call embryonic implantation; I have focused my work in the “pre-conceptional field”.
 To further understand the mechanisms involved, I delve into the foundations of molecular biology, biochemistry, cell biology, and genetics to find the answers to clinical issues.